agilityroots/atlassian-devops-toolchain/README.md

 ### Memory Considerations

-Most Atlassian applications seem to require a high amount of RAM.
-My experience with Docker for Windows has been that *at least 3 - 4 GB of RAM* needs to be allocated to the *overall Docker process*, otherwise you may encounter some strange symptoms:
+:exclamation: Most Atlassian applications seem to require a high amount of RAM.
+On Docker for Windows *at least 6 GB of RAM* needs to be allocated to the *overall Docker process*, otherwise you may encounter some strange symptoms:

 * JIRA Plugins do not load within a timeout
 * Bamboo fails to load